mananyev/portfolio-performance-tracking/README.md

         2. In order to get historical prices and volumes of those stocks, I use region-level batches, leveraging Kestra loops and subflows, as well as KV Store and internal storage.
         3. Regular updates are done with daily batches.

+4. Portfolio risk-return analysis (mean return and variance of the portfolio, calculated from its components) calculation using SQL.

 ## Limitations